 4. You cannot carry fish inside the Dubai Metro

-It sounds too weird when you hear it for the first time, but when you ponder a bit, it actually shows how much the authorities care about the convenience of the travelers.
-Since the metro is completely air conditioned and closed, the stink of fish can be extremely uncomfortable for the passengers.
+It sounds too weird when you hear it for the first time, but when you ponder a bit, it actually shows how much the authorities care about the convenience of the travellers.
+Since the metro is completely air-conditioned and closed, the stink of fish can be extremely uncomfortable for the passengers.
 A rule is followed strictly in Dubai and if you know anything at all about the Dubai police, you would definitely not want to take the ‘no fish’ rule lightly.

 5. Modern Dubai women who want to swim in public swimming pools wear BURKINI.

-No, it’s not a spelling error, companies have manufactured a special swim wear known as Veilkini/ Burkini OR hijab Bikini for women who wish to swim in the public pools.
-This modest swimwear for women in Dubai gives them freedom to swim at public beaches and pools without violating their conservative Islamic traditions.
+No, it’s not a spelling error, companies have manufactured a special swimwear known as Veilkini/ Burkini OR hijab Bikini for women who wish to swim in the public pools.
+This modest swimwear for women in Dubai gives them the freedom to swim at public beaches and pools without violating their conservative Islamic traditions.

 6. Think before you go inside the ATM Centre- Dubai ATMs dispense gold bars

-In Dubai you never know when you feel the need for some gold bling.
+In Dubai, you never know when you feel the need for some gold bling.
 Don’t worry, all you have to do is go inside the Emirates Palace hotel lobby ATM and take out 24Karat gold in not one or two but 320 different forms.
-Yes, from wearable jewelry to gold bars and coins, this ATM spits out glittering gold in different weights, as per your requirement.
+Yes, from wearable jewellery to gold bars and coins, this ATM spits out glittering gold in different weights, as per your requirement.